MichaelGeFr/2025_Multi_Objective_CMS/README.md

-# Project Title

-Project for the CMS 2025 conference in Enschede.
+# CMS 2025 conference in Enschede

 ## Usage